chrisrusselljr/blog/content/posts/dont-ask-for-feedback.md

 And most importantly:

-Show you care first, or else you’ll just sound like an asshole.
+Show you care first, or else you’ll just sound like an asshole.hu